Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Decomposite Character: He is one of three characters in the MCU known to call himself the Mandarin, the others being the impostors Trevor Slattery and Aldrich Killian.
 And if he is a Legacy Character, then there could be more holders of the name.

 - The Ghost: So far, he's only been referenced by name in Iron Man 3 and All Hail the King, without appearing personally.
+The most that the audience has seen of him was in the Iron Man 3 prelude comic, where his face (and ethnicity) had been obscured by Chiaroscuro.
 This finally changes in Shang-Chi and the Legend of the Ten Rings, where he's the Big Bad.

 - Greater-Scope Villain: He's behind the Ten Rings, but hasn't yet stepped into the spotlight with any evil plans.
 Tony Stark's entire career as Iron Man passed without a single encounter with the man who had the most to do with shaping him into a hero.
-He finally reveals himself in Phase Four with Shang-Chi.
+He finally reveals himself in Phase Four with the Shang-Chi movie.

 - Meaningful Name: The word "Mandarin" comes from an English term used to refer to government officials in imperial China and Vietnam.
 Indeed, the Mandarin is said to have advised powerful figures throughout human history.